mckenney5/sudo-kit/README.md

 ##### Make Options:
 * `make debug`	: adds debugging symbols to the program, along with verbose output
 * `make static`	: statically links program (note: this should be done only with musl clib)
-* `make`	: makes the program and mimicks sudo with its outputs
+* `make`	: makes the program and mimics sudo with its outputs

-## Attack Senario
+## Attack Scenario
-The best attack senario for this program is that it is used as a payload for a trusted USB attack.
-The attacker would add their own payload prior to uploading the program, a good example would be having the program call netcat, so when a user types in their password, their password is availble by connecting to a set port where the password would be spit out then the connection closes.
-With a simple script, this would be a simple way to get root accsess via ssh or later for a physical attack.
+The best attack scenario for this program is that it is used as a payload for a trusted USB attack.
+The attacker would add their own payload prior to uploading the program, a good example would be having the program call netcat, so when a user types in their password, their password is available by connecting to a set port where the password would be spit out then the connection closes.
+With a simple script, this would be a simple way to get root access via ssh or later for a physical attack.

 ## Limitations and Ways to Combat This
 Currently, this program cannot check if the first password given is correct.